 The decision will be checked for the errors you point out.
 You’ll usually receive the result of the administrative review within 28 days.
 You can’t request a second review (unless the result included new reasons why you were refused).
 If your visa’s expired, you won’t usually be removed from the UK until your review has been completed.

 You’ll be told in your decision letter if you can ask for the decision to cancel your visa to be reviewed.
 This is known as an ‘administrative review’.
-You can ask for the decision to be reviewed if your visa was cancelled for one or more of the following reasons:
+You can ask for the decision to be reviewed if your visa was canceled for one or more of the following reasons:

 there has been a change in your circumstances;